Braves vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have compiled a 7-4 record in games they were listed as the moneyline favorite (winning 63.6% of those games).
+- The Braves have gone 8-4 in games they were favored on the moneyline (winning 66.7% of those games).

-- In games it has played as moneyline favorites with odds of -130 or shorter, Atlanta has a 6-2 record (winning 75% of its games).
+- Atlanta has a 6-2 record (winning 75% of its games) when it has played as moneyline favorites of -145 or shorter.

-- The implied moneyline probablility in this matchup gives the Braves a 56.5% chance to win.
+- The Braves have an implied moneyline win probability of 59.2% in this matchup.

-- Atlanta has had an over/under set by bookmakers 13 times, and have combined with opponents to go over the total in seven of those games (7-6-0).
+- Atlanta has played in 14 games with set over/under, and have combined with opponents to go over the total eight times (8-6-0).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.